Summary of our Family Handbook

 To ensure that children are dropped off and picked up in a safe manner and that all information is effectively shared between yourself and educators, please adhere to the following guidelines during arrival and departure from the preschool:

-- Close all gates and doors as you use them and ensure that no child other than your own exits play spaces or the front door as you are leaving.
+- Close all gates as you use them and ensure that no child other than your own exits the preschool as you leave.

-- Do not open the front door for any unauthorised/unknown person/s
+- Do not open the front gate for any unauthorised/unknown person/s

 - Inform educators if anyone other than yourself will be collecting your child, and make sure that the Preschool has written authorisation for the identified person to collect your child.